sdivye92/OntoSim/README.md

 )
 ```

-Also uncomment `sh generate_messages` section.
+Also uncomment `generate_messages` section.
 It would look like this
 ```sh
 generate_messages(
   DEPENDENCIES